-Mr. Krieger said CEI South provided no explanation of why the Stakeholder Projects were not identified by the same data intensive process; witness DeStigter simply stated the investments were identified by CEI South planning, engineering, field operations, and maintenance teams.
-Id. at 8, 9.
-Mr. Krieger pointed out that CEI South hadn't explained or-why those projects don't have quantifiable benefits as, presumably, they would have been identified through that intensive process and monetized by the Department of Energy's Interruption Cost Estimator Calculator.
+Mr. Krieger said CEI South provided no explanation of why the Stakeholder Projects were not identified by the same data intensive process or why they don't have quantifiable benefits.
 Id. at 8-9.
-Mr. LantriptKrieger statedconceded that safety projects are crucial to reliability and resilience.
+Mr. Lantrip conceded that safety projects are crucial to reliability and resilience.
 However, he maintained that the projects must be "documented and identified" and that CEI South's case-in-chief falls short of this standard by not separately identifying projects that address safety issues or identifying individual project benefits.
 Id. at 9.
-According to Mr. Krieger, because safety projects cannot be specifically identified among the 18.8% of projects in the Plan without quantifiable benefits, they have not been specifically cost justified by quantifiable benefits and should, therefore, be disallowed, because TDSIC project benefits must be quantified for the Commission to determine whether the estimated costs of the eligible improvements included in the Plan are justified by incremental benefits attributable to the Plan in compliance with I.C.
-8-1-39-10(b)(3).
-Id. at 9-11.
+According to Mr. Krieger, because safety projects cannot be specifically identified among the 18.8% of projects in the Plan without quantifiable benefits, they have not been specifically justified and should be disallowed.
 He contended that if a project's benefits are not quantified, it must be removed from the Plan to ensure reliability, safety and affordability.
 Id.
 He stated this part of the Plan is unreasonable and is not in compliance with Ind.
 Code § 8-1-39-10(b)(3).
 Mr. Krieger's recommended disallowance includes the funding for the substation physical security project.
 While recognizing that safety and security are critical, he maintained that it is Petitioner's burden of proof to demonstrate quantifiable benefits.
 Id. at 11.